 You might also need to consider the dealer fees that may be included in the price, as well as the cost of extra features.
 You could negotiate whether or not the vehicle includes some extras.
 The polarized windows and the leather seats may not be removable, only negotiable when agreeing upon the price.
 Before you say, "Yes," know when to say, "No," if the cost isn't within your budget.

 Use an auto loan calculator to play with the numbers.
 You may be in a hurry to drive that car off the lot, but taking a day to run the numbers can save you thousands in the long run.

 5. Understand dealership financing

 Sometimes dealership financing can appear to be a more attractive offer.
 Deals like 0% financing and large cash back rebates, which can ultimately reduce the total amount of your loan, may sound like the best option.

-Financing your new car is a great way to get the vehicle that you want and need without sacrificing.
-The process can be complicated so keep these tips in mind before saying yes to anything.
-When you do your research, get pre-approved, and run the math by yourself, you’ll walk away feeling good about the car and your financial situation.
+Having a financing plan for your new car is a great way to get the vehicle that you want and need without making unnecessary sacrifices.
+The process may feel complicated so keep these tips in mind before agreeing to anything.
+When you do your research, get pre-approved, and run the math by yourself, you'll walk away feeling good about the car and your financial situation